nvdaes/emoticons/readme.md

 * NVDA+E: speaching emoticons on/off, toggles between speaking text as it is written, or with the emoticons replaced by the human description.
 * NVDA+I: show a dialog to select an emoticon you want to copy.

+## Changes for 7.0 ##

+* Added support for configuration profiles.
+* In NVDA 2017.4 or later, the configuration settings and custom dictionaries will change automatically according with the selected profiles.
+In 2017.3 or earlier, you can apply changes by reloading plugins (pressing control+NVDA+f3).
+* If you choose to import settings when updating the add-on, deprecated files (emoticons.ini and emoticons.dic) will be removed or adapted to this version.

 ## Changes for 5.0 ##